Student-Satellite-IITB/STADS-AJIT/Star Matching/Test cases/Readme.txt

-Here, pixel spread used was 13 and threshold value was 14
+Here, star_min_pixel value used was 4 and threshold value was 14.